 ‘Paris, I love you’.
-This famous movie title is so true, not just because of all the delightful experiences that the city of Paris has to offer, but also because of the day trips that you can take from Paris.
+This famous movie title is so true, not just because of all the delightful experiences that the city of Paris has to offer, but also because of the day trips from Paris that you can take.
 Read this article to see five such day trips.

-Built by Louis XIV in 1682, the grand Palace of Versailles and its grounds are a wonderful day trip from Paris.
+Built by Louis XIV in 1682, the grand Palace of Versailles and its grounds is a wonderful day trip from Paris.
 You can admire the grandeur of the palace and its architecture, as well as the beautiful gardens around.
 Just one of the perfect little Paris city breaks!

 Click here to visit the palace website for further information on opening times and tickets.

 Versailles is about 25 km away from Paris, and the best way to get there is by train.
 Read this article for detailed information on the trains to get to Versailles.

 The region of Champagne in France has a geographical indication, which means that only what is produced in this region can actually be called champagne and similar beverages produced in other regions of the world are called sparkling wines.
 When in Paris, the source of the luxurious Champagne is a must visit!
 The region is about 145 km from Paris and not easy to access by train.
 Hence, you could rent a car and drive for about 2 hours to the region and visit different producers.
 You can also visit the Reims Cathedral during your time here.
 Alternatively, if you want to be able to try out as much champagne as you want without thinking about the drive back, you might want to take an organized day trips from Paris tour that allows tasting in different champagne houses.

 Book a Holiday to Paris to visit Champagne as part of our Paris holiday package that includes stays in the cities of Paris, Champagne, Dijon, Lyon and Nice.